 Hilliard Law Wins Big Against Walmart

 In 2023, Hilliard Law won a newsworthy negligent security claim against the megacorporation Walmart.
-Our client, Mr. Lacy, was a subcontractor performing work at the Walmart in Tyler, Texas when Walmart employees told him to apprehend a shoplifter, which the employees knew was against corporate policy.
+Our client, Mr. Lacy, was a subcontractor performing work at the Walmart in Tyler, Texas, when Walmart employees told him to apprehend a shoplifter, which the employees knew was against corporate policy.
 After apprehending the shoplifter and then letting him go, also as instructed by Walmart workers, Mr. Lacy was walking back to the store when the shoplifter hit him with his vehicle.
 The vehicular impact left Mr. Lacy with serious and permanent injuries and debilitations.

 $18 Million Won for Injured Worker

 Using our decades of collective practice experience, Hilliard Law was able to win a negligent security case for a worker who fell while on the job.
 Attorneys John Duff and Matthew Hull took the lead on this case, which was filed on behalf of Mr. Garza, who suffered life-changing injuries after he fell off a ladder that was struck by a poorly secured 200-pound structural beam.
-The nails used to secure the beam had not been the correct kind and length, causing it to come free and hit the ladder.
+The nails used to secure the beam were not the correct kind and length, causing it to come free and hit the ladder.

 Our attorneys argued that Mr. Garza’s employer, R & T Framing, and the construction firm Mostaghasi Enterprise, Inc. (MEI) had failed to provide him with a safe workspace through their negligence.
-To this end, the companies had negligently secured the worksite, so the case was seen as a negligent security case that could go to civil court, rather than a workers’ compensation case with more limitations.
+To this end, the companies had negligently secured the work site, so the case was seen as a negligent security case that could go to civil court rather than a workers’ compensation case with more limitations.
 The court agreed that the companies were 90% liable for Mr. Garza’s accident and injuries; the jury awarded $18 million in actual and exemplary damages to Mr. Garza.

 Attorney Duff said of the case, “Mr. Garza’s injuries could have been prevented had MEI and R & T Framing properly trained, supervised, and managed the job site and materials.
 Their failure to show ordinary care for their employee(s) puts all job sites in danger.
 For a homebuilder to have been in business as long as MEI, there is no justification for their failure to supervise and provide a safe working environment with the appropriate materials to do the job.”